ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 ## Session Resumption with multiple servers

-If you have multiple web servers that act as frontends for a fleet of backend servers you will unfortunately not get away with not specifying a session ticket key file and a dirty hack that reloads the service configuration at midnight.
+If you have multiple web servers that act as front-ends for a fleet of back-end servers you will unfortunately not get away with not specifying a session ticket key file and a dirty hack that reloads the service configuration at midnight.